 With an estimated 15 million Americans experiencing food allergies, you should accurately label your items to avoid accidentally exposing someone to allergens.

-White or kraft-paper stickers work well for labeling your baked goods.
+White or Kraft-paper stickers work well for labeling your baked goods.
 Use address labels to print out ingredients, and use a round 2-inch sticker to label your item.
-You’ll find a range of free printables online that add pizazz to label stickers.
+You’ll find a range of free printable online that add pizzazz to label stickers.

 Next, select a box that is larger than your item on all sides.
 Line the bottom and the sides of the box with a soft packaging material, such as shredded paper or packing peanuts.
 Place your items in the box, loading the heaviest items in first.
 Surround each item with packaging material so that it does not touch its neighbor.
 If you skip this step, your items can become damaged in transit.